๐Ÿง Contemplating a True Set

 • ๐Ÿ’ก Representation-based equivalence reduces to simple comparators.

-• ✨ Collections are intrinsically sorted.
+• ✨ Collections of items are intrinsically sorted.

 ๐Ÿงญ What’s Next